zachgarman/Assignment_1/README.md

 - This is the file that makes the index.html file so pretty.

 ## app.js
--This is the file that has a fun message hidden in the console.
+- This is the file that has a fun message hidden in the console.

 ## README.md
--This is the file that you are currently looking at.
+- This is the file that you are currently looking at.
 If you have questions about it, ask Danny.